nubenetes/awesome-kubernetes/docs/monitoring.md

     - [faun.pub: How to deploy Jaeger on Kubernetes.
 A beginner’s guide to Jaeger (5 Part Series)](https://faun.pub/how-to-deploy-jaeger-on-kubernetes-69cf48447182)
 - [**zipkin.io**](https://zipkin.io/)
     - [javatechonline.com: How To Implement Distributed Logging Tracing Using Sleuth Zipkin](https://javatechonline.com/how-to-implement-distributed-logging-tracing-using-sleuth-zipkin)
+    - [thenewstack.io: Perform Distributed Tracing with Zipkin](https://thenewstack.io/perform-distributed-tracing-with-zipkin/) Open source Zipkin offers a robust set of features that make it easier for developers to understand and optimize complex distributed systems.
 - [**OpenTracing.io**](https://opentracing.io/)
     - [lightstep.com: Understand Distributed Tracing](https://docs.lightstep.com/docs/understand-distributed-tracing)
 - [grafana.com: A beginner's guide to distributed tracing and how it can increase an application's performance 🌟](https://grafana.com/blog/2021/01/25/a-beginners-guide-to-distributed-tracing-and-how-it-can-increase-an-applications-performance/)